mattmakai/fullstackpython.com/content/pages/meta/00-change-log.markdown

 ## 2018
 ### May
+* Added a bunch of great [podcast](/best-python-podcasts.html) episodes to that page.
 * Merged [PR #166](https://github.com/mattmakai/fullstackpython.com/pull/166)
   and [PR #167](https://github.com/mattmakai/fullstackpython.com/pull/167) to update the URL scanning script as well as remove all 404 links.
 Thanks Sam!